-- a) the highest marks4 achieved for 100 credits at level 6 and the next highest marks achieved for 100 credits at level 5 or above.
+- a) the highest marks achieved for 100 credits at level 6 and the next highest marks achieved for 100 credits at level 5 or above.
 Marks achieved for the best 100 level 6 credits are weighted three times the value of the marks for the other credits; or; - b) the highest marks achieved for 100 credits at level 6 if they enrol directly into level 6 study.

 If a student does not pass a module at the first opportunity the mark will be reduced, unless there are proven reasons why further assessment is required.
-During 2019-20 and 2020-21 reducing the mark of further assessment opportunities did not occur, in recognition of the exceptional global circumstances that affected students.
+In 2021-22 this reduction (capping) was applied as the University came out of Force Majeure Regulations that had applied during 2019-20 and 2020-21 in recognition of the exceptional global circumstances that affected students.